Asian elephant: Reproduction

 Reproductive signaling exchange between male and female elephants are transmitted through olfactory cues in bodily fluids.
 In males, the increase in frontalin during musth heightens their sensitivity to the (Z)-7-dodecen-1-yl acetate produced by female elephants.
 Once perceived by receptors in the trunk, a sequence of ritualistic behaviors follow.
 The responses in males vary based on both the stage of development and the temperament of the elephant.
 This process of receiving and processing signals through the trunk is referred to as flehmen.
 The difference in body movements give cues to gauge if the male is interested in breeding with the female that produced the secretion.
 A bull that is ready to breed will move closer to the urine and in some cases an erection response is elicited.
 A bull that is not ready to breed will be timid and try to dissociate themselves from the signal.
 In addition to reproductive communication, chemosensory signaling is used to facilitate same-sex interactions.
 When less developed males detect pheromones from a male in musth, they often retreat to avoid coming in contact with aggressive behaviors.
 Female elephants have also been seen to communicate with each other through pheromone in urine.
-The purpose of this type of intersex communication is still being investigated.
+The purpose of this type of intrasex communication is still being investigated.
 However, there are clear differences in signaling strength and receiver response throughout different stages of the estrous cycle.

 The gestation period is 18–22 months, and the cow gives birth to one calf, only occasionally twins.
 The calf is fully developed by the 19th month, but stays in the womb to grow so that it can reach its mother to feed.
 At birth, the calf weighs about 100 kg, and is suckled for up to three years.
 Once a female gives birth, she usually does not breed again until the first calf is weaned, resulting in a four to five-year birth interval.
 During this period, mother to calf communication primarily takes place through temporal means.
-However, male calves have been known to develop sex pheromone producing organs at a young age.
+However, male calves have been known to develop sex pheromone-producing organs at a young age.
 Early maturity of the vomeronasal organ allows immature elephants to produce and receive pheromones.
 It is unlikely that the integration of these pheromones will result in a flehmen response in a calf.
 Females stay on with the herd, but mature males are chased away.

-Asian elephants reach adulthood at 17 years of age in both sexes.
-Average elephant life expectancy is 60 years in the wild and 80 in captivity, although this has been exaggerated in the past.
+Female Asian elephants sexually mature around the age of 10~15 and keep growing until 30, while males fully mature at more than the age of 25, and constantly grow throughout their life.
+Average elephant life expectancy is approximately 60 years.
+Some individuals are known to have lived into their late 80s.
 Generation length of the Asian elephant is 22 years.